LMSystems-ai/TS-JS-SDK/README.md

 ## Overview

-This SDK allows you to easily integrate and run LMSystems marketplace graphs in your Node.js applications.
-It provides a wrapper around LangChain's RemoteGraph functionality, specifically designed for executing purchased LMSystems graphs.
+This SDK provides two main ways to integrate LMSystems marketplace graphs:

+1. **LmsystemsClient**: A standalone client for direct chat/streaming interactions with purchased graphs
+2. **PurchasedGraph**: A class for using purchased graphs as subgraphs within your own LangGraph applications

 ## Installation

 ```bash
 npm install lmsystems
 ```

 ## Prerequisites